degatchi/Blockchain-Alpha/readme.md

 - Give real use-case-tests to people you interview to test what they are capable of.

 ### Protocol Development
+- THE BIGGEST KILLER OF PROTOCOL ARCHITECTS IS ALWAYS WORKING ON THE 'BABY' BUT NEVER 'GIVING BIRTH'.
+In order to actually progress, you must make and deploy different versions (i.e, 1, 2, 3, ...).
 - Think of an idea from scratch or improve someone else's idea/product.
 - Innovate, ship, research, repeat.
 Do this as fast as possible.
 There is an abundance of capital in the cryptosphere.
 You need to take advantage of these opportunities!
 Release a V-0, then V-1, then V-2 - each having considerable improvements.